The Berenstain Bears Play Ball: Book adaptation

 The Berenstain Bears Play Ball was published by Scholastic in 1998.
 The plot of the book closely follows that of the animated special.

 Home media releases

 In 1984, Embassy Home Entertainment released the special on LaserDisc as a double-feature with The Berenstain Bears' Christmas Tree, called "A Berenstain Bears Celebration".
 In 1987, the special was made available on VHS by Embassy Home Entertainment as part of their "Children's Treasures" series.
-In 1989, the special was distributed on VHS by Kids Klassics.
+In 1990, the special was released on VHS by Kids Klassics.
 The special was re-released in 1992 by GoodTimes Home Video, in a double-feature with The Berenstain Bears' Christmas Tree.
 In 2002, the special was released on DVD by GoodTimes, also in a double-feature with The Berenstain Bears' Christmas Tree.
 In 2008, Sony Wonder also released the special on DVD.
 In this edition, it was bundled with a few bonus episodes from the 1980s cartoon series.